seidou-1/Javascript-Object-Example/README.md

 # Object Exercise

-This is an Exercise in representing everyday things as an Object.
-In this example, i create a vacation trip object
+This is a small example of me representing typical everyday things as an Object.
+In this example, I create a vacation trip object with some values filled in.